-Jenny Rowland, a former All-American and USA World Championship team member, is in her fourth season on the Auburn coach staff.
-She was promoted to Associate Head Coach in March, 2013.
+Jenny Rowland,a former All-American and USA World Championship team member, is in her fifth season on the Auburn coaching staff.
+She was promoted to Associate Head Coach in March 2013.

 As associate head coach, Rowland works with all aspects of the Auburn gymnastics program.
 She coordinates all of the program's community outreach efforts and interactions on campus as well as playing an integral role in recruiting and in-gym activities.